Global Supply Chain Management: 8 Market Forces Creating Complexity

 6. Global Trade and Tariff Uncertainty

 Trade tensions added to the magnitude of the recent shortage by adding to global economic uncertainty.
-Jabil survey participants listed trade and tariff implications and reducing supply chain costs as their top business and technology challenge in 2019, followed closely by technology adoption to improve business outcomes.
+Jabil survey participants listed trades and tariff implications and reducing supply chain costs as their top business and technology challenge in 2019, followed closely by technology adoption to improve business outcomes.

 A quick resolution of the global trade issues could lead to increased certainty among business leaders, buyers and increased purchasing activity.